a story from the heart and beyond

 He shouldn’t have kept silent, even to Parnell, I say.

-They are arguing against Irish Home Rule and talking about nationality and connection now, they are.
+They are arguing against Irish Home Rule and talking about nationality and connection now.
 Loads of folk want Ireland to be a colony now.

 Master James knows so much, he does.